NLnetLabs/krill/README.md

 to make another focused release to address this immediately after 0.14.0 is released.
 See issue #1080.

+Note that if you were running 0.13.1 as a testbed, you may have symlinked the "signer" directory to "ta_signer" to support a manual work around for re-signing the trust anchor CRL and manifest (issue #1095).
+If you did, then you may need to delete any surplus files and directories under "/var/lib/krill/data/ta_signer" other than the directory called "ta".

 ## 0.13.1 'Scrollbars!'

 The Krill UI includes a CA selection dropdown in case you have multiple CAs.